Published on February 4th, 2019

 Get your clothes out of the machine right after washing.
 I know many times I’ve put a load on, gotten distracted, and then raced to get the clothes out on the line hours later.
 Sadly my ‘it’ll be right’ method breeds bacteria on clothes, especially in a warm laundry.
 Might be worth running the machine again if it’s been left too long.

 Leave the door or lid open after a wash.
 This will allow the basin to dry to help prevent mould or bacteria growth.
 I like to leave my lid up when I can to keep air flow going and prevent mould on the seals.
+It is worth keeping windows open when you can in the laundry or bathroom, particularly when using the dryer.
+This will help to prevent mould or mildew infestations due to moisture build-up.

 Don’t overdo it.
 Loading up the machine with large loads time and time again will cause it to overwork which can clog up the pipes.
+Spread out your loads as best as you can - it will be worth it in the long run.

 Clean mess as it happens.
 Try not to leave spilled detergent or fabric softener around, or in the machine.
-Some may have chemicals that cause corrosion or over time, may build up in your pipes and drain.
+Some may have chemicals that cause corrosion or over time, or may build up in your pipes and drain.

 SUBSCRIBE TO OUR NEWSLETTER